 When you are finished with a kidney test, your doctor will clarify the findings for you.
 They will discuss the meaning of the numbers and whether any further tests or treatments are needed.
 If your test results are normal, this means that your kidneys are functioning properly.

 If there are any exceptions, your doctor will explain the next course of action.
-This might involve changes in lifestyle, drug prescriptions, or additional tests.
-Understanding what are the tests for kidneys and what to expect can help you feel more comfortable and prepared.
+This might involve lifestyle changes, medication adjustments, or additional tests.
+Understanding what the tests for the kidneys are and what to expect can help you feel more comfortable and prepared.